 Greetings!
 My name is Terri L. Bailey.
-I am a 54-year-old woman who wears many different hats: wife, mother, writer, community educator, and organizer.
+I am a 55-year-old woman who wears many different hats: wife, mother, writer, community educator, and organizer.
 I have worked in the field of women’s health for many years, holding a variety of jobs ranging from receptionist to lay health worker at a feminist clinic.
 I have taught women how to do vaginal and cervical self-examination and been trained in the Black Women’s Health Project method of self-help facilitation.
 My life has been challenging, but I have managed to persevere despite my obstacles.

 In the past, I felt the primary requirement of being a good woman was putting the need of others before I attended to my own needs.
 This sense of responsibility and obligation led to stress and often serious bouts of depression.
 Stress and depression, in my opinion, led to a physical manifestation of emotional pain.
 I was always sick because I rarely took the time out to care for myself.
 Placing the needs of others before mine was an excellent excuse for not taking care of me.

-Moreover, for a long time, I classified myself as a victim.
+For a long time, I classified myself as a victim.
 Year after year, I would repeat my victim story.
 I was a victim of childhood sexual molestation, rape, kidnapping, domestic violence (observed and experienced), poverty, educational discrimination, and religious trauma.
 When I began to share my story, hoping to help others, I would relive each second in victim mode.
 I talked in length about how bad I felt, and how scarred each incident left me.
 The narrative was always sad and pathetic.
 Then one day, I read something about internalized oppression and self-imposed victimization.
 I realized if I believed I was a victim, I was my own worst oppressor.
 Seeing myself as a victim kept me depressed, beat down, and with low self-esteem.
 I worked hard to change my thinking and began to see myself as a survivor and a warrior.

 I began to study EFT (tapping), life-coach techniques and made a conscious decision to invest in myself spiritually.
 I made little changes to my daily routine and challenged myself to become my most vocal cheerleader.
 These minor changes made a significant difference, and I began to transform.
 I reclaimed my power, and with hard work, I changed from a weepy, scared woman to a warrior woman.